Gustave Michael Pillig

 Gustav Michael Pillig was born on 30 September 1877 near Essen, Germany, and lived in Düsseldorf from 1883.
 In 1900 he studied art at the Institute of Technology in Stockholm, from 1901 to 1903 at the Academy in Berlin, and finally from 1905 to 1907 at the Düsseldorf Art Academy.
 From 1905 to 1911 Pillig was a member of the renowned Düsseldorf artist-club, Paintbox.
 He produced at least five significant public memorial sculptures: the Dr. Hugo Schulze Monument in front of the Mining School in Bochum; the memorial of the Right Hon.
 Lord Mayor Zweigert on the Horst Emscher Bridge, Essen; the memorial tomb of the Kirdorf Family Vault at Aachen; the monument of the General Director Emil Müller at Troisdorf, near Bonn and that of the Privy Councillor H. A. Bueck.

+In 1910 Pillig moved to Berlin, but returned to Dusseldorf in 1913.
 While in Berlin he met the philosopher Oswald Spengler (1880-1936) who theorized that the current civilization was about to end.
 Spengler apparently influenced Pillig who, in 1913, is said to have believed in a looming catastrophic war and it was apparently this belief that led him to emigrate to Australia.

-art deco glazed pottery portraits as well as etchings.
+In Melbourne Pillig produced art works in a variety of media, primarily sculpture and oil paintings but also art deco glazed pottery portraits as well as etchings.
 (Pillig’s 1932 exhibition of 43 works at Everyman's Library, 832 Collins Street, Melbourne included plaques and book-ends and a sculpture of Phar Lap).
 He worked on the figurative panels for Hoyt's Regent Theatre in Melbourne and was in charge of the designing of decoration and the figure modelling for the Hoyt's Plaza Theatre.

 In 1921 Pillig exhibited 5 sculptures at the Society of Artists in Sydney, including ‘Bacchanal’ which was highly priced at 100 guineas.
 In 1922 he exhibited 4 sculptures with the Society of Artists including Sorrow, and Despair.
 These presumably had as their subject the suffering experienced in the First World War.
 In 1932 he exhibited 3 sculptures including, Pan & Nymphe, at the Victorian Artists Society.
 In the same year, in a group exhibition at the Athenaeum Gallery, Pillig exhibited 20 paintings and sculptures in various media (including a bronze of Pan, another sculpture titled Awakening and a terracotta titled Grief).
 He exhibited a bronze bust of Henry Lawson at the Bread and Cheese Club in 1940.
 He held several solo exhibitions organized by the gallerist Max Herbert Enkhardt who appears to have been Pillig’s mentor in Melbourne.